-1. Remove the headlight unit by removing the bolt and pulling the headlight unit outward as shown.
+Remove the headlight unit by removing the bolt and pulling the headlight unit outward as shown.

 - 1. Bolt

 - 2. Headlight unit

-- 2. Remove the headlight bulb holder cover.
+- 2. Remove the bulb cover.

+1. Bulb cover

-- 1. Headlight bulb holder cover - 3.
-Remove the headlight bulb holder by pushing it in and turning it counterclockwise, and then remove the burnt-out bulb.
+3. Remove the socket by pushing it in and turning it counterclockwise, and then remove the burnt-out bulb.

-1. Headlight bulb holder
+1. Socket

 4. Place a new headlight bulb into position.
-NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
-Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
-[ECB00652]
+NOTICE: Do not touch the glass part of the bulb.
+Oil from your fingers or other contamination will adversely affect the transparency of the glass, luminosity of the bulb, and bulb life.
+Thoroughly clean off any dirt and fingerprints using a cloth moistened with alcohol or thinner.
+[ECB00653]

-- 1. Do not touch the glass part of the bulb. - 5.
-Install the headlight bulb holder by pushing it in and turning it clockwise. - 6.
-Install the headlight bulb holder cover. - Place the headlight unit in the original position, and then install the bolt. - 8.
+- 1. Do not touch the glass part of the bulb. - Install the socket by pushing it in and turning it clockwise. - Install the bulb cover. - Place the headlight unit in the original position, and then install the bolt. - 8.
 Adjust the headlight beam if necessary.